johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 - 	Through discipleship we are challenged to become wholly aligned with God's eternal and vocational purposes and to serve a new Master.

-Unless our hearts are challenged and renewed in this way, we remain merely *religious converts*: engaging in devotional, religious activity, whilst our will, character, allegiances, loyalties and lifestyle remain practically unchanged.
+Unless our hearts are challenged and renewed in this way, we remain merely *religious converts*—engaging in devotional, religious activity, whilst our will, character, allegiances, loyalties and lifestyle remain practically unchanged.

-As we experience a process of formation into disciples of Jesus, we face the challenge of whether to make our whole heart available to God---or to shrink back from the challenge of Messianic mission.
+As we experience a process of formation into disciples of Jesus, we face the challenge of whether to make our whole heart available to God—or to shrink back from the challenge of Messianic mission.
 Only as we allow our hearts to be transformed by the Holy Spirit have we begun the life of a disciplined co-worker of the Messiah[^cf13]: one who has been authentically *co-missioned* with him.

 ### The priority of discipleship ###